Vig Sports Betting Strategy

 The vig represents the guaranteed bookie profit if the prices attract action on all outcomes in a match.
 The definition of overround is the combined sum of all reciprocals in a particular market, so the terms are often confused but not the same thing.

 There are several different vig types depending on the type of bet.
 Below you can see the most common types across various popular betting markets.

 Vig & The Moneyline

-Moneyline odds are harder to read than decimal odds so the moneyline vig may be confusing to new bettors.
+Moneyline odds are harder to read than decimal odds, so that the moneyline vig may be confusing to new bettors.
 One thing’s for sure – the vig is always built into the equation.
 You can calculate it using the same formula – replace the decimal odds with the moneyline odds.

 Vig & Point Spreads

 The standard pricing for point spread betting is -110 on both sides.
-It amounts to 20 cents, or 10 cents per dollar on the favorite or underdog.
+It amounts to 20 or 10 cents per dollar on the favourite or underdog.
 It’s easier to calculate the vig on spreads and see what you might win.